kkingori/kkingori.github.io/content/blog/desiderata.md

 +++

 I loved this poem from the first time I saw it back in high school.
-It's packed chock full of solid advice and if life had a manual this would be in it somewhere.
+It's packed chock full of solid advice and if life had a manual, this would be in it somewhere.
 Enjoy!

 > #### DESIDERATA